 Cacti and succulents, Perennials

-With age, plants become leggy; to encourage branching, cut back branches several inches below rosettes.
-Cuttings are easily rooted: let dry for a few days, then plant in sandy soil and keep barely moist until new growth appears.
+Plant in well-drained soil; cut back on irrigation in summer.
+With age, most aeoniums grow leggy.
+To encourage branching, cut back branches several inches below rosettes anytime except during summer dormancy.
+Rosettes tend to be smaller after growing out from pruning.
+Cuttings are easily rooted: let dry for a few days, then plant in sandy soil kept barely moist until new growth appears.

 Showy plant with 12-in.-wide rosettes of green leaves variegated in light yellow or creamy white and edged with red.
 Usually grows 1 1/2–2 ft. high and wide but can mound up to 4 ft. high.
 Flowers are cream-colored.
 Does not respond well to pruning.
 ‘Starburst’ is similar, but with less yellow in the leaves.